New York Botanical Garden: 1990s to present

 In 2000, the NYBG began raising money for a $300 million renovation campaign after the city government donated $22 million.
 The NYBG's International Plant Science Center reopened in 2002 following a renovation.
 Several other projects were completed and programs implemented in the 2000s.
 In 2004, the Leon Levy Visitor Center opened as the Botanical Garden's main entrance.
 It included the NYBG Shop and the Pine Tree Café.
 The following year, the Nolen Greenhouses for Living Collections opened with its publicly accessible Bourke-Sullivan Display House.
 The Plant Research Laboratory was completed in early 2005 and opened the next year at a cost of $23 million.
-In addition to restoring or redesigning existing gardens and collections, such as the Ladies' Border (2002), the Benenson Ornamental Conifers (2004), the Peggy Rockefeller Rose Garden (2007), the Thain Family Forest (2011), and the Marjorie G. Rosen Seasonal Walk by Piet Oudolf (2014), the New York Botanical Garden added new gardens and collections to its grounds: the Home Gardening Center (2005), the Maureen K. Chilton Azalea Garden (2011) by landscape architect Shavaun Towers of Towers|Golde LLC, and Native Plant Garden (2013), by landscape architect Sheila Brady of Oehme, van Sweden.
+In addition to restoring or redesigning existing gardens and collections, such as the Ladies' Border (2002), the Benenson Ornamental Conifers (2004), the Peggy Rockefeller Rose Garden (2007), the Thain Family Forest (2011), the Wetland Trail (2010), the Marjorie G. Rosen Seasonal Walk by Piet Oudolf (2014), and the Matelich Peony Collection (2016), the New York Botanical Garden added new gardens and collections to its grounds: the Home Gardening Center (2005), the Maureen K. Chilton Azalea Garden (2011) by landscape architect Shavaun Towers of Towers|Golde LLC, and Native Plant Garden (2013), by landscape architect Sheila Brady of Oehme, van Sweden.

 Off-site, the institution opened The New York Botanical Garden Midtown Education Center in Manhattan in 2010.
 NYBG added a parking garage, the Peter J. Sharp Building, nearby in 2012, along with a Bedford Gate entrance to the Garden.
 NYBG restored its Lorillard Snuff Mill in 2010 and it was named the Lillian and Amy Goldman Stone Mill.
 NYBG's Humanities Research Institute, supported by The Andrew W. Mellon Foundation, was created in 2014 to stimulate public discourse about humankind's relationship with nature and the environment.
 NYBG opened an on-site restaurant, the Hudson Garden Grill, in 2015.
 It redesigned and reopened its East Gate entrance in 2017.
 The Edible Academy, an educational facility for teaching children, families, educators, and the general public about vegetable gardening, nutrition awareness, and environmental stewardship, opened in 2018.
 In February 2020, NYBG announced that it was partnering with Douglaston Development to create affordable apartments on the northwest edge of the garden.
 In January 2024, the NYBG revealed a major rebranding, developed in partnership with global brand consultancy Wolff Olins.
 The rebrand included a new logo featuring a bespoke typeface "NY Botanical Gothic", as well as a new color palette.
+An American Sycamore next to the Everett Garden Gate was added to the New York City Department of Parks and Recreation's list of Great Trees of New York City.
+A new pedestrian entrance from Bronx Park East opened in 2026.